dhmunro/dudley/docs/syntax.rst

   `/`

-The last two possibilities are actually not dict items; `..` opens the parent dict (a no-op if the current dict is root), while `/` opens the root dict.
+The last two possibilities are actually not dict items; ".." opens the parent dict (a no-op if the current dict is root), while "/" opens the root dict.
 Subsequent dict item declarations go into that newly opened dict.
-(A `,` or a `]` also closes the current dict, but that case is discussed in the section on list items below.)
+(A "," or a "]" also closes the current dict, but that case is discussed in the section on list items below.)

-If the parent container of the current dict is a list rather than a dict, then it counts as the root of a separate tree for the purposes of `..` and `/`.
+If the parent container of the current dict is a list rather than a dict, then it counts as the root of a separate tree for the purposes of ".." and "/" - that is ".." is a no-op and "/" in any descendant dict pops back to the nearest ancestor whose parent is a list.

 Although all of the dict items have names, Dudley dicts keep three separate name spaces: The main one for data, dict, and list items, a second one for type items, and a third for parameters.
-That is a data array, a datatype, and a parameter may all have the same name - though obviously this will confuse a human reader, even though their distinct usage is clear to the Dudley parser.
+That is, a data array, a datatype, and a parameter may all have the same name - though obviously this will confuse a human reader, even though their distinct usage is clear to the Dudley parser.